Ella-Hoeppner/easl/README.md

 * add syntax for reading struct fields
   * same syntax as kudzu, ideally
   * will want to make sure assignment (and mutability checking) work with these, too

-* add type classes
-  * support generic variables bound by typeclass
-    * monomorphization
-    * account for ambiguity of function type variables in type inference
-  * core built-in number typeclasses: Add, Subtract, Negate, Multiply, Divide
-    * these will be automatically defined on the built in number + vector types

 * add macros and syntactic conveniences
   * shadowing